tpliakas/CSS3-Animations-Earth-and-Sun/README.md

 ### Prerequisites

-The game runs on every modern browser.
+The animation runs on every modern browser.
 No Prerequisites.

 ## Built With